 I have had frayed ankle length jeans on my mind ever since I did this post on cropped flared jeans earlier this Summer.
-I realized I had a pair of bootcut jeans that had shrunk up in the wash and were a little too short for anything other than the flattest of flats.
-I decided to transform them into a better more hip length.
-I got out my best sharp sewing scissors and got to work.
+I realized I had a pair of bootcut jeans that had shrunken up in the wash and were a little too short for anything other than the flattest of flats.
+Instead of getting rid of them, I decided to transform them into a more useful length and updated frayed style.

 Here is what I did:

 DIY – How to Fray Jeans

 1 .
 Try on your jeans and fold them to the length you want them to be after you cut them.
 I erred on the longer side to be safe.
 (2.5″ versus the 3″ I folded them to)

 2. Measure the folded portion of the Jeans to determine how many inches you want to cut off.

 3. Turn jeans hem smooth and lay on flat surface.

 4. Pin the pant leg together so that when you cut them it will be even on all sides